Hachimi-Hachimi/hachimi-hachimi.github.io/docs/translation-guide/welcome.md

 # Welcome
 Welcome to the Hachimi translation guide!
-This guide will introduce you to the Hachimi translation system, how it works and how to use the ZokuZoku translation tool.
+This guide will introduce you to the Hachimi translation system, how it works, and how to use the ZokuZoku translation tool.

 ## Glossary
 Before reading the guide, be sure to familiarize yourself with a few terminologies which will be used throughout the articles.